appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/roles.md

 ## Default roles

-Default roles provide standardized permission sets tailored to meet different user's responsibilities within app-building experience on Appsmith.
-They come up with a collection of ready-to-use permissions assigned to roles like administrators, developers, and app viewers, and cannot be modified or removed.
+Default roles provide standardized permission sets designed to match different user responsibilities in Appsmith.
+They include pre-defined permissions tailored for roles such as administrators, developers, and app viewers, and cannot be altered or deleted.
 You can assign these roles to your users if the permissions align with your desired permission model.
-To see the default roles available for your Appsmith instance, toggle the **Default Roles** option on the Roles screen.
+To view the default roles available for your Appsmith instance, toggle the **Default Roles**  option on the Roles screen.

  <ZoomImage
     src="/img/GAC-Default-Roles-toggle.png"